 As of December 31, 2004 and 2003, we held a portfolio exclusively of debt securities.
 Certain of these securities have a fair value less than their amortized cost.
 In accordance with SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities and EITF 03-01, we have recorded the difference between the amortized cost and fair value as a component of accumulated other comprehensive income.
 Management has concluded that no impairment should be recognized related to these investments because the unrealized losses incurred to date are not considered other than temporary.
-Management has reached this conclusion based upon its intention to generally hold all debt investments to maturity at which point they are redeemed at full par value, a history of actually holding the majority of our investments to maturity, and our strategy of aligning of the maturity of our debt investments to meet our cash flow needs.
+Management has reached this conclusion based upon its intention to generally hold all debt investments with an unrealized loss until maturity at which point they are redeemed at full par value, a history of actually holding the majority of our investments to maturity, and our strategy of aligning of the maturity of our debt investments to meet our cash flow needs.
 Therefore, we will, in most cases, have the ability to hold all of our debt investments to maturity.

 We determine the fair value amounts by using available market information.
-At December 31, 2004 and 2003, the average portfolio duration was approximately one year, and the contractual maturity of any single investment did not exceed twenty-four months at December 31, 2004 and 2003.
+At December 31, 2004 and 2003, the average portfolio duration was approximately one year, and the contractual maturity of any single investment did not exceed twenty-four months at December 31, 2004 and 2003 with the exception of auction rate securities.
+Each of the auction rate securities we hold resets the interest rate we earn through a Dutch auction held every six months or less.
+Investments with maturities greater than two years are classified as short-term when they represent investments of cash that are reasonably expected to be realized in cash and are available for use in current operations.
 The gross unrealized gains on available for sale securities at December 31, 2004 and 2003 amounted to approximately nil and \$0.4 million, respectively.
 The gross unrealized losses on available for sale securities at December 31, 2004 and 2003 amounted to approximately \$1.9 million and approximately \$0.1 million, respectively.
 As of December 31, 2004, there were 21 securities that had been in a loss position for twelve months or more and which had a fair value \$31.4 million and an unrealized loss of \$84,000.
 As of December 31, 2003, there were no securities that had been in a loss position for twelve months or more.